gexijin/datamap/README.md

 ## DataMap: Visualizing Data Matrices in Your Browser

-To use the app, just visit a [static page on GitHub](https://gexijin.github.io/datamap/)
+To use the app, just visit this [static GitHub page.](https://gexijin.github.io/datamap/)

 DataMap is a secure, browser-based application for visualizing high-dimensional 'omics and other data matrices with heatmaps, PCA, and t-SNE.
 Built with Shiny and running entirely in your browser through Shinylive technology, DataMap ensures your data never leaves your device.